DNR Trail News

 We encourage visitors to download and use the new trail guide, or if you have already done so, then feedback and comments are welcome.
 They may be e-mailed to Rodney Vese Jr. at: email@example.com

-Wildlands – Please take the opportunity to try and learn more about Maryland's Willdland Preservation System and the proposed candidate sites by visiting:
+Wildlands – Please take the opportunity to try and learn more about Maryland's Willdlands Preservation System by visiting:

-DNR Trails Committee – The Maryland Department of Natural Resources (DNR) is updating the state’s Land Preservation & Recreation Plan (LPRP) which is required by the federal government, and a draft must be submitted to the National Park Service by December 2013.
-As part of this year-long planning process, DNR has appointed a DNR Trails Committee to ensure that the Maryland LPRP includes a trails section.
+DNR Trails Committee – The Maryland Department of Natural Resources (DNR) finished updating the state’s Land Preservation & Recreation Plan (LPRP) in December 2013, and the plan was approved by National Park Service by February 2014.
+As part of this year-long planning process, DNR appointed a DNR Trails Committee to ensure that the Maryland LPRP includes a trails section.

 The 2014 Maryland LPRP establishes a 5-year vision for land preservation and recreation, and is based on input received from our land managers, local government, and the public and advisory groups like this committee.
-The Maryland LPRP will contain a separate trails section that addresses the needs of motorized and non-motorized user groups.
+For the very first time, the Maryland LPRP contains a separate trails section that addresses the needs of motorized and non-motorized user groups.
 The Maryland LPRP will provide guidance and investment strategies to support the many needs of the state's trail users as part of Maryland’s state-wide network.

-The DNR Trails Committee includes 15 people representing a broad range of perspectives, priorities and expertise related to trails.
+Special thanks goes out to the DNR Trails Committee which included 15 people representing a broad range of perspectives, priorities and expertise related to trails.

-Specific items that the DNR Trails Committee was asked to review and provide input on include:
+Specific items that the DNR Trails Committee were asked to review and provide input on included:

 DNR TRAILS COMMITTEE